 Aristotle's Nicomachean Ethics (Book VIII) lays out three kinds of Friendships:

-Each of these types of friendships is characterized by the goal of the friendship.
+Each of these types of friendships is characterized by the goal of that friendship.

 Pleasure: people who give us pleasure